kevin-murgas/PPI-hypergraph-geometry/README.md

       matlab -batch "curvature_script $BASEDIR $EXPRFILE $TOPOFILE $OUTDIR"
       ```
    * where $BASEDIR, $EXPRFILE, $TOPOFILE, $OUTDIR specify respectively the base directory (where to run code from), expression file (.mat, prepared by preprocess_expression.m), topology file (prepared by convert2mat.m), and output directory to save results files.
 5. **analyze2Dresults.R** - This R script is used to examine the results from the curvature_script.m analysis.
 The script loads in results files from a specified experiment (i.e. gene expression dataset).
-Then various data are represented in figures corresponding to the figures in our manuscript.
+Then various data are presented in figures corresponding to the figures in our manuscript.
+Note, as the results files are quite large (>1 Gb), the results were not uploaded to Github and need to be processed and saved, or reach out to the author for a copy of the results data.

 ## Support
 Any questions about implementation or code bugs are welcome.
 Please use Github issues, or email the authors.